helium/HIP/0081-minimum-onboarding-fee.md

 ### Network security

-The onboarding fees protect the network against nuissance attacks as well as making other attacks against the network less viable.
+The onboarding fees protect the network against nuisance attacks as well as making other attacks against the network less viable.
 Industrialized gaming is made less viable by the onboarding fees as well as giving the opportunity to catch gaming before a net-positive result is achieved by the gamer.
 The $A$ factor allows subDAOs to recoup some of the cost they incur by securing their network as it increases the DAO Utility Score.

 ### Rewards burn